Critical classes of power graphs and reconstruction of directed power graphs

 \section{Introduction}

-The contamination between group theory and graph theory is known since 1878, when Cayley graphs were firstly defined.
-In the following years various graphs have been associated with groups.
-In 1955, Brauer and Fowler introduced the commuting graph in \cite{1955Commuting}, in early 2000 the directed power graphs have been introduced for semigroups in \cite{semigroups,semigroups_2}, and in 2009 Chackrabarty, Gosh and Sen in \cite{CGS_DefPowerGraph} defined its undirected version, called simply the power graph.
-Recall that, given a group $G$, the directed power graph $\vec{\mathcal{P}}(G)$ has vertex set $G$ and arc set $\{(x,y)\in G^2: x\neq y, \ y=x^m\ \hbox{for some}\ m\in\mathbb{N}\}.$ The power graph $\mathcal{P}(G)$ is its underlying graph.
-The recent state of the art for the power graph is well displayed in \cite{Kumar}.
+The interaction between group theory and graph theory has been known since 1878, when Cayley graphs were first defined.
+In the following years various graphs were associated with groups.
+In 1955, Brauer and Fowler introduced the commuting graph in \cite{1955Commuting}, in early 2000 the directed power graphs have been introduced for semigroups in \cite{semigroups,semigroups_2}, and in 2009 Chakrabarty, Ghosh and Sen in \cite{CGS_DefPowerGraph} defined its undirected version, called simply the power graph.
+Given a group $G$, the directed power graph $\vec{\mathcal{P}}(G)$ has vertex set $G$ and arc set $\{(x,y)\in G^2: x\neq y, \ y=x^m\ \hbox{for some}\ m\in\mathbb{N}\}.$ The power graph $\mathcal{P}(G)$ is its underlying graph.
+The recent state of the art for the power graph is well summarized in \cite{Kumar}.

-Approaching a group $G$ through a graph $\Gamma(G)$ associated with it allows to focus on some specific properties of the group, reducing the complexity of the algebraic structure $G$ to the more simple combinatorial object $\Gamma(G)$.
+Investigating a group $G$ through a graph $\Gamma(G)$ associated with it allows us to focus on some specific properties of the group, reducing the complexity of the algebraic structure $G$ to the more simple combinatorial object $\Gamma(G)$.
 Of course, if the reduction of information is dramatic, then the use of $\Gamma(G)$ for the study of $G$ can be almost useless.
-Among the many graphs associated with groups, the power graph seems to be one of the best to realize a good adherence to groups.
-A result among many justifying this opinion is surely \cite[Theorem 1]{shi}, which shows that if $G$ is a finite simple group then any finite group having the same power graph of $G$ must be isomorphic to $G.$ For further arguments in favour of the power graph the reader is also referred to \cite[Introduction]{Bubboloni_3}.
+Among the many graphs associated with groups, the power graph seems to be one of the best to reveal information about the group structure.
+A result among many justifying this opinion is surely \cite[Theorem 15]{filo}, which shows that if $G$ is a finite simple group then any finite group having the same power graph as $G$ must be isomorphic to $G.$ However it is well-known that, given two groups $G_1$ and $G_2$, $\mathcal{P}(G_1)\cong\mathcal{P}(G_2)$ does not imply $G_1\not\cong G_2$.
+In other words, if a certain graph $\Gamma$ is the power graph of some group, then $\Gamma$ can be the power graph of many non-isomorphic groups.
+For further arguments distinguishing the power graph from other graphs associated with groups, the reader is referred to \cite[Introduction]{Bubboloni_3}.